AmaliaBM/barcelona_viridis_app/README.md

 - **404** - As a user I want to see a 404 page when I go to a page that doesn’t exist so that I know it was my fault
-- **500** - As a user I want to see a nice error page when the super team screws it up so that I know that is not my fault
 - **homepage** - As a user I want to be able to access the homepage so that I see what the app is about, also I see articles of interest, search bar and a carousel of pictures.
 - **place/vegetation list** - As a user I want to see all the vegetations and places in Barcelona.
 I have 2 lists: vegetation or places.
 - **new vegetation create** - As a user I want to create a new vegetation that I like so much in Barcelona, so that I add a new one in the form.
 I can add information, category and picture.